Laws of the 9 Days and Tisha B’av

 By Rabbi Noah Gradofsky

-Laws of the 9 days: Tisha B’av (the 9th of Av) commemorates the destruction of both of the Holy Temples in Jerusalem.
-The Mishnah (Ta’anit 26b) says “When Av comes in, we reduce our happiness,” but does not prescribe any particular prohibitions (In the Talmud, Ta’anit 29b, R. Pappa advises avoiding legal proceedings).
+Laws of the 9 days: Tisha B’av (the 9th of Av) commemorates the destruction of both of the Holy Temples in Jerusalem as well as many other calamaties in Jewish history (see Mishnah at Ta’anit 26b, though today the practice of including later calamaties including the Holocaust in our reflections on Tisha B’Av is appropriate).
+The Mishnah (Ta’anit 26b) says “When Av comes in, we reduce our happiness,” but does not prescribe any particular prohibitions In the Talmud, Ta’anit 29b, R. Pappa advises avoiding legal proceedings).
 Babylonian Talmud Yevamoth 43b indicates that during Av we reduce business pursuits, engagements, building, and planting.

 The Mishnah (Ta’anit 26b) indicates that laundering clothing and hair cuts (probably including shaving – Shulchan Aruch Orach Chayim 551:12) are forbidden for the week in which Tisha B’av falls (e.g. if Tisha B’av is on Wednesday, these restrictions would apply from the preceding Saturday night through Tisha B’av.
-If Tisha b’Av is on Saturday or Sunday there is no “week in which Tisha b’Av falls).
+If Tisha b’Av is on Saturday or Sunday most hold that there is no “week in which Tisha b’Av falls”).
 The Mishnah also indicates that laundered clothing should not be worn during this week week.
 The Talmud (Ta’anit 29b-30a) discusses, but rejects, some opinions that would extend these prohibitions to the beginning of the month of Av.
 Thus, the Talmud only forbids laundering clothing/wearing laundered clothing and haircuts/shaving, and only applies these restrictions from the Saturday night before Tisha B’av through Tisha B’av.
 This is the extent of the law.

 The Shulchan Aruch (551:16) also indicates a practice of not bathing either during the week in which Tisha B’av falls, or for all of the 9 days (general Ashkenazi practice is 9 days).
 This practice is generally understood as restricting only bathing in hot water for purposes of pleasure, but allowing bathing in cold/warm water for cleanliness purposes.
 Finally, Shulchan Aruch (551:17) mentions trying to avoid having to say shehecheyanu for the 3 weeks.